All-Army Basketball team strengthens community ties through competition

-The sound of sneakers echoing across the hardwood mixed with cheers from Soldiers, families and local community members May 7, as the U.S. Army All-Army Basketball Team faced the Petersburg Cavaliers in a high-energy matchup that filled the gym with competition, camaraderie and community spirit.
+The All-Army Basketball Team presents Fort Lee Garrison Commander Col. Rich Bendelewski with a signed jersey from the entire team in honor of their time spent at Fort Lee playing against the Petersburg Cavaliers in a high-energy matchup that filled the gym with competition, camaraderie and community spirit, May 7.

 |Date Taken: